kenscripts/UniAmp/README.md

 <GNOME_DIR> = directory containing target genome and non-target genomes to test primer pair specificity
 ```
 \
-Once the text file containing file paths to the target genome and non-target genomes is created, the following script can be implemented:
+Once the text file containing paths to the target genome and non-target genomes is created, the following script can be implemented:
 ```
 uni_pcr.sh <PB_HTML> <GNOME_PATHS> <TARGET_GNOME> <OUT_DIR>